-Although residential energy customers may initially be intimidated by the overall system cost to go solar, the federal solar tax credit helps offset some expenses.
-This tax credit, along with other solar incentives, credits, and rebates, supports homeowners with their transition into solar energy, making the process as affordable as possible.
+Residential energy customers may be intimidated by the cost of going solar, but the federal solar tax credit helps offset some expenses.
+This tax credit, along with other solar incentives, credits, and rebates, makes the process as affordable as possible.

-Since the ITC has been set with an expiration date, new solar energy customers should take full advantage of the tax credit very soon.
-If you are a homeowner looking to go solar, we suggest finding the best solar power companies in your area to start the process before the ITC deadline.
+Since the ITC has an expiration date, new solar energy customers should take advantage of the tax credit soon.
+If you are a homeowner looking to go solar, we suggest finding the leading solar energy installers in your area to start the process before the ITC deadline.